Murdoch’s to Take Over Former JCPenney Store in Fort Collins Next Month - NewsBreak

 Colorado has four cities in the top 100 dirtiest cities in America with one of them being in Northern Colorado.
 Is the first Colorado city they ranked on their list really the "dirtiest" city in our state?.
 What Is The Dirtiest City In Colorado?.
 Living in bigger cities means you're...

-Fun Longmont Toy Store Gets Conned, Closing Up Shop – Name Your Price on Items
+Fun Colorado Toy Store Gets Conned, Closing Up Shop – Name Your Price on Items

 From a moment of unbelievable excitement, to a freefall of unbelievable frustration and sadness.
 This store thought they'd just struck gold, but it was all a lie.
 Now, they're closing shop.
 You've heard of frauds before, like Enron and Bernie Madoff, but here's a local story that is also about...